-Areas of judgment that have the most significant effect on the amounts recognized in these consolidated financial statements are: recoverability, impairment, deferred tax assets and liabilities, and functional currency.
+Areas of judgment that have the most significant effect on the amounts recognized in these consolidated financial statements are: recoverability, fair value of royalties and ESP, restricted cash and liabilities, and functional currency.

 Key sources of estimation uncertainty that have the most significant effect on the amounts recognized in these consolidated financial statements are: recoverability, impairment, deferred tax assets and liabilities, determination of the fair values of stock-based compensation and assessment of contingencies.